mercmobily/simpleDeclare/README.md

 Code:

     // Create a Mixin class: a class that doesn't inherit from anything,
     // and just adds/redefines methods of the original class.
-Great for drivers!

     var Mixin = declare( null, {